-A car club gives people the choice of a fleet of vehicles in their local area and access to a car when they require, but without the burden of the fixed costs of vehicle ownership.
+A car club gives people the choice of a fleet of vehicles in their local area and access to a car when they require, but without the burden of the fixed costs associated with vehicle ownership.

 Commercially based car clubs operate in many urban areas and numerous community based clubs are run on a social enterprise basis.

-Further information and good practice guidance is available at Department for Transport - Car Sharing page (opens in a new window) and information is also available about Car Clubs (opens in a new window).
+Further information and good practice guidance is available on the Department for Transport – Car Sharing website.